Dividend ETFs

 Main tradeoff: you receive higher monthly income but give up significant upside when markets rally.

 You need reliable monthly cash flow to cover expenses or supplement retirement income.
-JEPI's monthly distributions provide predictable income, making it easier to budget than quarterly-paying alternatives.
+JEPI's monthly distributions provide predictable income, making it easier to budget than quarterly-paying alternatives like SCHD.

 You want exposure to large-cap U.S. stocks but prefer some cushion against downside moves.
-The option premium in JEPI's strategy provides marginally better protection than holding the index directly.
+The option premium in JEPI's strategy provides marginally better protection than holding the index directly, though it is not a hedge.

-JEPI (JEPI — JPMorgan Equity Premium Income ETF) trades on a major U.S. exchange and implements a covered-call strategy on the S&P 500.
+JEPI (JPMorgan Equity Premium Income ETF) trades on a major U.S. exchange and implements a covered-call strategy on the S&P 500.
 Unlike index-tracking ETFs, JEPI sells call options monthly to generate income, which results in monthly distributions rather than the dividend schedule of traditional equity ETFs.

 | Ticker Symbol | JEPI |